SAMMISolutions/docs/doc_posts/_commands-variables/variable-introduction.md

 An Object is another special type known as a Data Structure which can hold more than one value at a time.\
 Unlike Arrays, Objects can contained named values, which are just variables!
 Learn more about objects in our [Object Introduction section]({{ "commands/object#introduction" | relative_url }}).\
-A variable containing a number value will be purple in the variable viewer.\
+A variable containing an Object will be purple in the variable viewer.\
 Cannot be defined in an expression, and must be defined in a variable ahead of time.
 Can access variables from within, inside in an expression by using [Dot Notation](#placeholder).\
 Examples: `myObject.someVariable`, `global.main_directory`